srikavin/blog/content/posts/pwnable.tw - applestore/index.md

 +++
 title = "pwnable.tw - applestore"
 description = """
-Writeup of pwnable.tw's applestore challenge.
+Writeup of pwnable.tw's 'applestore' challenge.
 We abuse a stack-based buffer overflow to gain remote code \
 execution by overlaying the stack frame on top of the Global Offset Table. \
 """
 date = 2020-08-27